 #8 Spent Money on Unnecessary Riders Instead of a Larger Base Benefit

-There are tons of other riders out there.
+Plenty of other riders exist.
 These bells and whistles can be expensive and unnecessary.
 I include riders like student loan riders, retirement riders, lump sum riders, and catastrophic disability riders in this category.
 I get lots of questions from doctors about these riders, but they're usually thinking about this the wrong way.
-They're wondering “Should I spend money on this rider or not?”
-Instead, I ask them to ask “Is it a better use of your disability insurance money to buy this rider or to simply buy a larger base benefit?”
+They're wondering, “Should I spend money on this rider or not?”
+Instead, I ask them to ask, “Is it a better use of your disability insurance money to buy this rider or to simply buy a larger base benefit?”
 Most of the time, getting a larger base benefit is a smarter move.
 Unless you're already buying the maximum benefit the company will give you, I'd usually spend my money there instead of these riders.
-In fact, I'd look into adding on a second policy from another company before buying gimmicky riders that only pay out in certain circumstances or force you to use less than ideal savings vehicles.
+In fact, I'd look into adding on a second policy from another company before buying gimmicky riders that only pay out in certain circumstances or force you to use less-than-ideal savings vehicles.

 #9 Bought Maximum Insurance as a Two-Doc Couple

-In most ways, in a two-doctor couple, each member of the couple effectively functions as each other's disability insurance policy.
+In a two-doctor couple, each member of the couple could effectively function as the other's disability insurance policy.
 Many of these couples still opt to buy some type of disability policy for each of them.
 I think that's reasonable.
-But the fact remains that their need for disability insurance is dramatically lower than that of a doctor married to a stay-at-home husband.
+But the fact remains that their need for disability insurance is dramatically lower than that of a doctor married to a stay-at-home spouse.
 Yet the price is exactly the same.
 This is not quite the no-brainer it is for a single doctor or a doctor married to a non-earner.
 Thus, if you are going to buy policies anyway, don't buy the maxed-out policy with all the bells and whistles.
 That's a mistake.
 I'd aim to spend about the same amount of money a single-doc couple would spend on disability insurance, or less.

 #10 Mistook the Agent for a Financial Advisor